The Digital Collections consist of over 80,000 documents, primarily relating to New York State.

 Archives Digital Collections: You can also access other digital materials collected by the NYS Office of Cultural Education (OCE), which includes the State Archives, Library, and Museum.
 This collection includes digitized photographs, manuscripts, and other material, mainly in jpg format.
 The majority of the items in this collection are from the NYS Archives, but it also includes hundreds of NYS Library images.

 The Digital Collections can be accessed from any computer with a web browser and a PDF viewer such as Adobe Acrobat Reader.

 Users have two options for accessing the documents:

 Search: Enter your search term(s) in the query box on top of the page.

 For information about advanced search strategies, see the Searching the Digital Collections Help Page.

 Browse: Search is the default, but if you prefer to browse, you can click on the Browse tab (see screenshot at right), which allows you to find documents via the folders.

 You can continue to drill down by clicking on each individual folder to browse its contents.
 At all times during browse, the browse folder hierarchy in which you are currently browsing appears beneath the blue bar at the top of the screen, similar to breadcrumbs on a webpage.
 If at any time you want to go back up to a previous browse level, just click on the folder name link in the browse folder hierarchy.

 Note: A folder may contain both subfolders and individual documents.

 Searching from within Browse is another option.
-If you are browsing a collection of documents and you decide that you want to conduct a search, simply type your search terms into the full text search box and click the Search button.
+If you are browsing a collection of documents and you decide that you want to conduct a search, simply type your search terms into the full text search box and click the Search button (the magnifying glass).
 A search will be executed within the context of the browse folder where you began the search.